 far the most economical, least expensive and most

 feasible water supply strategy identified when compared

 to all other strategies.
 It is imperative to recognize that even

 if target conservation and reuse goals are successfully met, allowing the NTMWD to extend current water supplies, these strategies alone will not be sufficient to support the expected rapid growth of the NTMWD service area.

 The NTMWD holds water rights in Lavon Lake for 118,000 acre-feet/year.
 The NTMWD has secured additional raw water supplies to meet the projected growth through approximately 2020.
 These additional sources include the Trinity River Main Stem Pump Station that will maximize the East Fork Raw Water Supply Project (Wetland) capacity of 102,000 acre-feet/year, and the proposed Lower Bois d'Arc Creek Reservoir.

 The NTMWD has commenced the permitting process for the proposed Lower Bois d’Arc Creek Reservoir (Reservoir), which will provide 123,000 acre-feet/year of future raw water supplies for treatment and distribution to Fannin County.
 The Reservoir will also supplement supply for other NTMWD Member Cities and Customers, and will provide an added benefit of recreational opportunities such as boating and fishing.
 Reservoir planning, permit applications, and environmental studies have been initiated.
-Construction of the proposed reservoir is anticipated to be completed by 2018, and treated water delivery to begin in 2020.
+Construction of the proposed reservoir is anticipated to begin delivery of treated water in 2020.